 Do African Violets Need Fertilizer?

-African violets are fairly low maintenance.
-They do need proper exposure, heat and keep water off those leaves, but they usually keep producing those sweet flowers much of the year.
+African violets require fairly low maintenance.
+They do need proper exposure, heat, and keeping water off those leaves, but they usually keep producing those sweet flowers much of the year.
 To keep your violet in good health, it needs to be fed.
 When, how and with what are questions we will be answering.

 The best time for fertilizing African violets is in spring when the plant is actively growing.
 Avoid feeding African violets in winter.
-Some growers say not to fertilize the plants during bloom while others tout the process.
-However, considering that blooming deprives the plant of energy, it would seem logical that the nutrients used need to be put back into soil for plant uptake.
+Some growers say not to fertilize the plants during bloom, while others tout the process.
+However, considering that blooming deprives the plant of energy, it would seem logical that the nutrients it uses need to be put back into soil for plant uptake.

 About African Violet Fertilizer

 Not all plant foods are alike.
 African violets need a certain percentage of nitrogen, phosphorus and potassium, plus trace minerals.
 The recommended ratio for African violets is 14-12-14.
 There are commercial formulas available specifically for fertilizing African violets, but many of these use urea as the nitrogen source.
 In certain conditions, urea can burn the plant’s roots.

 A formula that uses ammonium nitrate may be a little bit more costly but is gentler on the roots.
 In instances where the plant is not blooming well, use a formula with a higher amount of phosphorus.